peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 └─────────────┴─────────────────────────┴───────────────────────┘
 ```

+More specifically, the migration file should:

+- Live in the `migrations` directory.
+- Migrate one table per migration file.
+- Pass all the tests when `npm test test/part3.migrations.test.js` is run.

 ## Routes

 Then, add the correct route to create a new user.
 Make sure to follow recommended security practices for user registration.